20% Off your first consulting service!

 2. Orthographic Projection

-• Shows an object’s structure clearly, avoiding the need for multiple 3D views.
+• You can see an object clearly, avoiding the need for multiple 3D views.

-• Is useful for conveying complex mechanical parts or architectural details.
+• Allows you to display complex mechanical parts or architectural details

 3. Isometric Drawing

-• Begin with a grid or set of guidelines to maintain the 30-degree angle.
+• You have to start with a grid or set of guidelines to keep a 30-degree angle.

-• Draw parallel lines to create depth and structure.
+• You can make parallel lines to show depth and structure.

-• Use shading or line thickness to enhance the 3D effect.
+• You can also use line thickness or shading to improve the 3D effect.

 4. Hatching and Cross-Hatching

-• Enhances the visual quality of a drawing without adding color.
+• You are able to improve the look of a drawing without adding color.

 5. Dimensioning and Annotations

-• Use clear, legible font sizes and line thicknesses.
+• Your font sizes and line thicknesses must be clear.

 6. Cross-Sections and Cutaways